Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 STEINKRAFT Zeolite for dogs in two sizes as good support in autumn

-Caring for dogs means being part of their living cycle – an interplay of the seasons that connects us to nature.
-In spring and autumn, when they begin to shed, it can sometimes be annoying to get annoyed by the loose hair.
-But it is precisely in these moments that our love for these wonderful creatures shines through.
-Because behind every hair we vacuum up lies the dedication to ensuring the well-being of a loyal companion.
+Caring for dogs means being part of their vibrant cycle – an interplay of seasons that connects us with nature.
+In spring and autumn, when shedding begins, it can sometimes be frustrating to be annoyed by the stray hairs.
+But it is precisely in these moments that our love for these wonderful creatures is shown.
+Because behind every hair we vacuum up, there is the dedication to ensuring the well-being of a loyal companion.

-It's not just the grooming, but the awareness that we are helping them stay healthy and feel good.
-Every brushing, every bath, and every extra minute we give them becomes an expression of our affection .
-The rhythm of the year and the little challenges it brings remind us that living with a dog is a dance of life – full of devotion, patience, and unconditional love.
+It's not just about grooming, but the awareness that we are helping them stay healthy and feel good.
+Thus, every brush, every bath, and every extra minute we give them becomes an expression of our affection.
+The rhythm of the year and the small challenges it brings remind us that living with a dog is a dance of life – full of devotion, patience, and unconditional love.

 STEINKRAFT Zeolite for dogs supports during shedding - black dog and lots of dog hair next to it.

-To be honest, we at Steinkraft opted for a short-haired dog because we somehow thought these breeds shed less.
+To be honest, we at Steinkraft chose a short-haired dog because we somehow thought these breeds shed less.
 Our Labrador Retriever taught us otherwise.
-We would never, ever, ever trade him for that reason.
+Never, ever would we trade him for that.
 That goes without saying.
-But: the shedding season is a concern for us.
-The constant scratching irritates dog owners, as do the bald patches, and suddenly dandruff can appear as well.
+But: shedding concerns us.
+The constant scratching irritates dog owners, as do the bald patches, and suddenly dandruff can appear too.

 We wrote this blog post to offer support to dog owners during this shedding season, which can often be a challenging time.